-The doors are normally provided in a powder coated finish, or sometimes stainless steel.
+The doors are normally provided in a powder coat finish, 2 pack paint finish or stainless steel.
 These can be cleaned as follows:

-- a) General dirt: the door can be washed down with a proprietary non abrasive cleaning solution such as washing detergent diluted in hot water.
-The Cloth should be wrung out so as not to soak the door or any furniture fitted to it. - b) Specific dirt or problems: This will depend upon the specific item on the door and no general information can be given in this document, specialist advice should be sort. - c) Damage to powder coat surface: over time the powder coat surface may become scratched or dented and this can be touched up with proprietary paint system.
+- a) General dirt: the door can be washed down with a proprietary non-abrasive cleaning solution such as washing detergent diluted in hot water.
+The cloth should be wrung out so as not to soak the door or any furniture fitted to it - b) Specific dirt or problems: This will depend upon the specific item on the door and no general information can be given in this document, specialist advice should be sort. - c) Damage to powder coat surface or painted surface: over time, the finish may become scratched or dented.
+This can be touched up with proprietary paint system.
+For repair advice, see 7.3.